nnirror/wax/README.md

 - `q` controls the resonance of the filter at the cutoff.

 ## buffer
-Loads an audio buffer into the workpace so it can be accessed by the `pattern` object via the `sample()` Facet method.
+- Loads an audio buffer into the workpace so it can be accessed by the `pattern` object via the `sample()` Facet method.
+- To load an audio file from somewhere on the internet, enter a URL in the text input next to the `load url` button.

 ## button
 Outputs a 1 while the button is pressed and otherwise outputs 0.